loopandlearn/news/docs/edition/2025-03-18.md

 Dr. Ken Moritsugu, T1D, retired Rear Admiral and former U.S. Surgeon General (twice!), delivered the closing keynote.
 He shared his dedication to public health and personal commitment to the T1D community.
 We're lucky to be one of his passion projects!

 The FFL Arlington conference was both enlightening and empowering, reinforcing the strength and support within the diabetes community.
 It’s a much smaller version of what we experience in Orlando in July and we encourage attending any of their events.

+## _<span translate="no">LoopFollow</span>_&nbsp;News

+_<span translate="no">LoopFollow</span>_&nbsp;[2.2.12](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.2.12) was released just one day after _<span translate="no">LoopFollow</span>_&nbsp;[2.2.11](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.2.11).

+* A recent code change introduced crashes for some people.
+* The source of the issue has been identified and fixed.
+If you updated to 2.2.11, please go ahead and update to 2.2.12.
+This includes these and other great updates from 2.2.11:
+    * Battery Drop Alarm – A new alarm that can alert you if the battery is draining faster than usual.
+Perfect for catching situations like a forgotten flashlight left on!
+    * Contact Improvements – You can now choose colors for contacts and have the option to display trend and delta in separate contact cards for better clarity.
+    * Expected BG Delay -For Bluetooth heartbeat devices, the expected BG delay value is reported to help you choose the device that provides the shortest delay in BG readings for the looper's CGM
+        * This is especially useful if you are saving your old G7 Sensors so you have a choice of used sensors
+        * Pro-tip: when using used G7 sensors: write the date used and Bluetooth name on each sensor

+**Huge Thanks to Our Contributors!**

+> In addition to the work from the Loop and Learn team, this release included valuable contributions from David Novosel, Mike Bash, and Daniel Snällfot.
+Your help in making LoopFollow better is truly appreciated!

 ## Helpful Links